Privacy-aware identification: Appendix B: RDD setting

-(a) The global sensitivity of the estimator is calculated by comparing the results of the estimation for two datasets that differ only in on data point.
-In order to calculate the global sensitivity, we need to keep in mind the following things: \begin{itemize} \item[(i)] the new data point can enter a $K$-$h$-neighborhood of $c$ (thus, the old data point was outside of both $K$-$h$-neighborhoods of $c$) \item[(ii)] the new data point can fall outside of both $K$-$h$-neighborhoods of $c$ (thus, the old data point was inside one of $K$-$h$-neighborhoods of $c$) \item[(iii)] the new data point remains in the same neighborhood \item[(iv)] the new data point can switch neighborhoods \end{itemize}
+\item[(b)] If at least one of $\mathcal{Y}^r$ and $\mathcal{Y}^l$ is unbounded, the global sensitivity of $\widehat{\theta}$ is $+\infty$. \end{enumerate} \end{prop} \textbf{Proof of Proposition \ref{prop:srd1}.} (a) The global sensitivity of the estimator is calculated by comparing the results of estimation for two datasets that differ only in on data point.
+Thus, in RDD we need to consider the following situations: (i) the new data point entesr a $K$-$h$-neighborhood of $c$ (and the old data point was outside of both $K$-$h$-neighborhoods of $c$); (ii) the new data point falls outside of both $K$-$h$-neighborhoods of $c$ (and the old data point was inside one of neighborhoods); (iii) the new data point remains in the same neighborhood; (iv) the new data point switches neighborhoods.

-In order to find global sensitivity, it is enough for us to find maximum absolute changes in the estimate in these four situations and then takes their maximum.
-Let us consider these four different situation listed above.
-In this proof we use Lemmas \ref{lemma:weightedmean} and \ref{lemma:weightedmean2} with $c_2=\bar{K}$, where $\bar{K}$ denotes the maximum value the kernel $K(\cdot)$, and $c_1=0$ since $K(\cdot)$ is continuous and, therefore, $\underline{K}=0$.
+Situations (i) and (ii) are analogous, and (iv) can be considered as a combination of two changes in (iii).
+Thus, it is enough to consider only (i) and (iv).
+We will use Lemmas \ref{lemma:weightedmean} and its extension with $c_2=\bar{K}$, where $\bar{K}$ denotes the supremum value of $K(\cdot)$, and $c_1=\underline{K}$.

-(i) Suppose the new data point enters the $K$-$h$-neighborhood to the left of $c$ while the old data point was outside of both $K$-$h$-neighborhoods of $c$.
-Then by part (a) of Lemma \ref{lemma:weightedmean2}, the maximum absolute change $G_{0L}$ in the estimate in this case is $G_{0L}=\overline{Y}^{l}-\underline{Y}^{l}.$ Analogously we can consider the case when a new data point enters the $K$-$h$-neighborhood to the right of $c$.
-Then the maximum absolute change $G_{0R}$ in the estimate in this case is $G_{0R} =\overline{Y}^{r}-\underline{Y}^{r}$.
+(i) Suppose the new data point enters the $K$-$h$-neighborhood to the left of $c$ while the old data point was outside of both $K$-$h$-neighborhoods.
+By the extension of part (a) of Lemma \ref{lemma:weightedmean}, the maximum absolute change in the estimate is $\overline{Y}^{l}-\underline{Y}^{l}.$ Analogously, for the $K$-$h$-neighborhood to the right of $c$, the maximum absolute change in the estimate is $\overline{Y}^{r}-\underline{Y}^{r}$.

-(ii) In this case we have two situations -- in one situation the old data point was in the left $K$-$h$-neighborhood and in the other situation the old data point was in the right $K$-$h$-neighborhood.
-In both situations the new data point falls outside of both neighborhoods.
-In the former case the maximum absolute change in the estimate coincides with $G_{0L}$, and in the latter case the maximum absolute change in the estimate coincides with $G_{0R}$.

-(iii) When the observation remains in the left $K$-$h$-neighborhood, we apply part (a) of Lemma \ref{lemma:weightedmean} to obtain that the maximum absolute change $G_{LL}$ in the estimate in this case is $G_{LL} = \overline{Y}^{l}-\underline{Y}^{l}$.